 - 2019: After 2018’s rule challenge and subsequent appeal, AIA Florida championed legislation that clarifies the triennial Florida Building Code update process removing the Florida-specific requirement for amendments brought down from the International Code Council.

-- 2018: Legislation that further defines the starting date of the 10-year statute of repose and clarifies that punch list or warranty items do not extend the 10-year statute of repose was signed into law by Gov. Scott.
+- 2018: Legislation that further defines the starting date of the 10-year statute of repose and clarifies that punch list or warranty items do not extend the 10-year statute of repose was signed into law by Gov. Rick Scott.
 AIA Florida issued a rule challenge on behalf of members who would be affected by the Florida Building Commission’s (FBC) proposed rule changes to the Florida Building Code.
-AIA Florida issued a rule challenge on behalf of members who would be affected by the Florida Building Commission’s (FBC) proposed rule changes to the Florida Building Code.
+AIA Florida issued a rule challenge on behalf of members who would be affected by the FBC's proposed rule changes to the Florida Building Code.

 - 2015: Passed legislation to resolve construction defect claims through negotiated settlement and put the onus on claimants to provide maintenance records and other documents related to alleged defects.

-- 2010: Began a multi-year attempt to pass legislation preventing clients from circumventing previously negotiated contracts and suing design professionals/employees both personally and individually for economic damages.
-While successful in passing a comprehensive bill, Governor Crist vetoed the measure.
+- 2010: Began a multiyear attempt to pass legislation preventing clients from circumventing previously negotiated contracts and suing design professionals/employees both personally and individually for economic damages.
+While successful in passing a comprehensive bill, Gov. Charlie Crist vetoed the measure.

 - 2006: Successfully lobbied for a reduction in the state’s statute of repose for architects from 15 years to 10.
 Additionally, Florida’s infamous and onerous joint and several liability statues were replaced with proportionate liability.
 Clarified BOAID rule making authority in remote offices regarding responsible supervisory control to deter plan stamping.